powermock/powermock/README.md

 Please note that PowerMock is mainly intended for people with expert knowledge in unit testing.
 Putting it in the hands of junior developers may cause more harm than good.

 ## News
-* 2015-10-02: PowerMock 1.6.3 has been released with support for EasyMock 3.2 as well as compatibility with ByteBuddy and various other fixes.
+* 2015-12-11: PowerMock 1.6.4 has been released with better support for [Jacoco](http://eclemma.org/jacoco/) and improvements to the [DelegatingPowerMockRunner](https://github.com/jayway/powermock/wiki/JUnit_Delegating_Runner) as well as some other minor fixes.
 See [change log](https://raw.githubusercontent.com/jayway/powermock/master/changelog.txt) for details.
+* 2015-10-02: PowerMock 1.6.3 has been released with support for EasyMock 3.4 as well as compatibility with ByteBuddy and various other fixes.
+See [change log](https://raw.githubusercontent.com/jayway/powermock/master/changelog.txt) for details.
 * 2015-07-25: PowerMock has moved to GitHub.
 From now on the old <a href="https://code.google.com/p/powermock/">Google Code page</a> should not be used anymore.
 All issues are reported here on GitHub and the documentation is migrated.
-* 2015-03-16: PowerMock 1.6.2 has been released.
-See [change log](https://raw.githubusercontent.com/jayway/powermock/master/changelog.txt) for details.

 [Older News](https://github.com/jayway/powermock/wiki/OldNews)